Meet the 3 Brilliant Minds Who Invented Pickleball

 The introduction of the NVZ was a tactical move to neutralize the dominating play of Dick Brown, a towering initial player.
 His proximity to the net and challenging smashes necessitated the creation of a 7-foot-deep NVZ, ensuring balanced competition and eliminating undue advantages.

-Facts About Who Invented Pickleball You Might Not Know:
+Facts About Who Invented Pickleball You Might Not Know

 • Name’s Origin: The name “pickleball” wasn’t derived from the pickled cucumber.
 Legend has it that it was named after Joel Pritchard’s dog, Pickles, who would often chase the ball during games.
 However, another theory suggests it’s from the term “pickle boat,” referring to the last boat to return with its catch.